varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 The second line specifies an optional "Init" function, which will be called whenever a VCL program which imports this VMOD is loaded.
 This gives a chance to initialize the module before any of the functions it implements are called.
+More on this below.

 The next three lines specify two functions in the VMOD, along with the types of the arguments, and that is probably where the hardest bit